How To Protect Your Privacy Online 2023: If you are looking for tips on how to protect your privacy online, look no further.

 - And anything containing the words ACR

-If you are one of those consumers that think your phone is listening to what you’re saying or your camera is always watching you, this one is for you.
+If you are one of those consumers who think your phone or your camera is keeping tabs on you, this one’s for you.

 There have been photos of Mark Zuckerberg working on his laptop with a piece of tape covering both the microphone and camera.
 Although these companies claim they do not spy on you after seeing a mega-mogul like Zuckerberg cover his camera we began to see a spike in security sales and a slight dip in cyber threats.

-Are you familiar with how a virtual private network works?
+Are you familiar with how a virtual private network works and how to protect online privacy with one?
 VPNs are a way of masking your location when you visit a website.

-Although some websites have VPN blockers we use it on a daily basis and highly recommend you invest money in a quality VPN (they are cheap).
+Although some websites have VPN blockers, we use this on a daily basis.
+And we highly recommend you invest money in a quality VPN (they are cheap).

-Lastly, one of the easiest things you can do when browsing the internet is making sure you are on a website that is secured.
+Lastly, when looking for how to protect privacy online, make sure you are on a website that is secured.

 How do you know if a website is secured?